avnet-iotconnect/iotc-nrf-sdk/README.md

 ### Integrating the SDK Into your own project.

-The samples should contain most of the code that you can re-user and dd to your application.
+The samples should contain most of the code that you can re-use and add to your application.

 In order to use the SDK in your own project, ensure that version of cJSON required by the IoTConnect C Library is included in your build.
 Also follow the instructions above to